QuickFastly/Nova-Regna/World/History & Events/NPCF Treaty.md

 share: true
 comments: true
 ---
-As part of the global peace initiative that began in 19XX, the Non-Proliferation of Civilian Firearms and Projectile Weapons Treaty, commonly abbreviated as NPCF, was proposed as an important step for the initiative.
+As part of the global peace initiative that began in 1973, the Non-Proliferation of Civilian Firearms and Projectile Weapons Treaty, commonly abbreviated as NPCF, was proposed as an important step for the initiative.

 The intention of the treaty was to ban or strictly regulate civilian access to dangerous weapons to reduce the frequency and severity of violent crime around the world.
 Every country except [[Destrea]] agreed to the treaty.

+The treaty went into effect in 1975 and all known civilian owned firearms were confiscated by 1980, and all other projectile weapons that were banned under the treaty were confiscated by 1985.
+No civilians that willingly gave up their weapons were fined or incarcerated during the initial confiscations.

 ### Clauses